 This paper reports the world’s first implementation of a fully neural network-based communication system using software-defined radios.
 The authors identify the “missing channel gradient” as the biggest obstacle in training such systems over actual channels and propose a workaround based on model-based training in simulations followed by receiver-finetuning on measured data.
 Their implementation comes close to, but does not outperform, a well-designed baseline.
 A special neural network structure for the task of synchronization to single-carrier waveforms is introduced.

-H. Ye, G. Y. Li, B.-H. Juang, and K. Sivanesan, “Channel Agnostic End-to-End Learning Based Communication Systems with Conditional GAN,” in Proc.
-IEEE Global Communication Conference (GLOBECOM) Workshops, Abu Dhabi, UAE, December 2018.
+H. Ye, G. Y. Li, B.-H. Juang, and K. Sivanesan, “Channel Agnostic End-to-End Learning based Communication Systems with Conditional GAN,” in Proc.
+2018 IEEE Global Communication Conference (Globecom), December 2018 // Journal version: “Deep Learning-Based End-to-End Wireless Communication Systems With Conditional GANs as Unknown Channels,” IEEE Transactions on Wireless Communications, vol. 19, no. 5, pp. 3133-3143, May 2020.

 This paper employs a conditional generative adversarial net (GAN) to build an end-to-end communication system without a channel model, where deep neural networks (DNNs) represent both the transmitter and the receiver.
 The conditional GAN learns to generate the channel effects and acts as a bridge for the gradients to pass through in order to jointly train and optimize both the transmitter and the receiver DNNs.

-F. Ait Aoudia and J. Hoydis, “End-to-End Learning of Communications Systems without a Channel Model,” in Proc.
-IEEE Asilomar Conference on Signal, System, Computers, Pacific Grove, USA, October 2018.
+F. Ait Aoudia and J. Hoydis, “End-to-End Learning of Communications Systems Without a Channel Model,” in Proc.
+IEEE Asilomar Conference on Signal, System, Computers, October 2018. // Journal version: “Model-Free Training of End-to-End Communication Systems,” IEEE Journal on Selected Areas in Communications, vol. 37, no. 11, pp. 2503-2516, November 2019.

 The authors provide a solution to the problem of training autoencoder-based communication systems over actual channels without any channel model.
 The key idea is to estimate the channel gradient using the technique of policy gradients from the field of reinforcement learning.
 They show through simulations that this approach works as well as model-based learning for the AWGN and Rayleigh channels.